EasyKayzey/CASprzak/README.md

   - Finding the local maxima or minima of functions on a range
 - Generating Taylor Series from functions
 - Numerical integration via Simpson's rule
-- Basic symbolic integration using only derivative divides
+- Basic symbolic integration using only "derivative divides" substitution
 ### Other
 - Parsing and storing infix expressions like `x^2-3y+sin(1/z)`
 - Command-line interface